-Source: The Metropolitan Government CAFR as of June 30, 2015
+Source: The Metropolitan Government CAFR as of June 30, 2016

 The following table sets forth annual debt service requirements by district of the Metropolitan Government on outstanding general obligation bonds secured by ad valorem taxes.
+The table does not reflect debt service on the Series 2017 Bonds.